 Paneer tikka is a delicious appetizer, popular in the menu of most restaurants all over India.
 It is a great vegetarian alternative to its non-vegetarian counterpart – chicken tikka!
 I love paneer and happily enjoy having it whenever we dine out!
 Besides, I often cook with paneer on days when we just have veg.
 I love how paneer draws in flavors of anything you add to it, so one can add so many different and exciting flavors!

-Matar paneer is a popular North Indian dish , loved by one and all.
-Paneer (Indian cottage cheese) and green peas are cooked in a onion tomato based gravy seasoned with aromatic spices.
-To add to it’s richness, cashew nut paste and cream are usually added, however I skipped the cream and just added the cashew nut paste.
+Matar paneer is a popular North Indian dish, loved by one and all.
+Paneer (Indian cottage cheese) and green peas are cooked in an onion tomato based gravy seasoned with aromatic spices.
+To add to its richness, cashew nut paste and cream are usually added, however, I skipped the cream and just added the cashew nut paste.
 This dish is mildly spiced with a hint of sweetness.
 Continue reading →

 Hello everyone!
 I hope everyone had a lovely Easter 🙂

 Coming to today’s post, it’s yet another challenge post for the month of March.
 This month Lina challenged us with some North Indian curries.
 I happily picked 2 out of the lot, because this is one cuisine that I absolutely love and relish.
 Thanks so much Lina, for coming up with these challenges for us!
 They have been amazing, I’ve enjoyed reading and meeting new bloggers!
 Continue reading →

 Palak paneer, another popular north Indian dish, is a luscious spinach gravy adorned with melt in the mouth paneer cheese.